HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 Sara McCarthy (1974- )

-4. Ann Louise McLaughlin (1903-1971) was a life resident of Skaneateles.
+4. Ann Louise McLaughlin (1903-1971).
+Better known by her middle name, she was a life resident of Skaneateles.
 She retired as a secretary for Traveler’s Insurance Co.
 She was a member of the IFCA and the American Legion Auxiliary of Skaneateles.
-She attended the Academy of the Holy Name, Rome, and the College of St. Elizabeth, Convent Station, New Jersey.
+Louise attended the Academy of the Holy Name, Rome, and the College of St. Elizabeth, Convent Station, New Jersey.

 Syracuse Journal, January 3, 1916